prasanna12510/gamesparks-docs/MARKDOWN/Documentation/Key Concepts/Social Capabilities.md

 ## Connecting

 The platform exposes social API calls, which you can use to connect your players with their social profiles.
 This allows the platform to get data about your players on your behalf and gives the platform access to information such as friend lists.
-Connecting is the first step towards utilising the platform's social capabilities.
+Connecting is the first step towards utilizing the platform's social capabilities.

 ## Inviting